Cue tile (configuration)

 • Font color - Specifies the font color that will be applied to the tile text if the tile value is within the condition range.

 8. Select Save and publish to save the changes and publish them on the front end.
-Optionally, you can select Preview to preview how this page element will look like in the front end.
+Optionally, if you were editing the page, you can select Save and preview to preview how the page will look like on the front end.

 Note

-The layout settings of the parent layout block determine how the HTML block content will be displayed on the dashboard (on a tab, on top or below of other content elements, etc.).
+The layout settings of the parent layout block determine how this layout block element will be displayed on the page (on a tab, on top or below of other content elements, etc.).